rodrigo-cl-porto/User-Defined-Functions/docs/en/vba/PreviousMonthNumber.md

 # [`PreviousMonthNumber`](/src/vba/PreviousMonthNumber.vba)

-Returns the numeric month (1–12) that precedes the month of a given date.
+Returns the month's number (1–12) that precedes the month of a given date.

 ## Syntax